 Stan Penridge (writer of Beth) smarms another song onto a KISS album via Peter Criss – Baby Driver.
 What the hell IS that anyway?
 A drug?
 A sex term?
 Well, it’s about Penridge’s and Criss’s former Chelsea bandmate, Mike Benvenga, and his Alpha Romeo Spider, but could it be what I’ve always suspected in my mind’s eye – a baby at the wheel of a semi-trailer?
 Over the iron-chunk guitars, Criss delivers a raunchy, spit-filled vocal: “Go baby driver / Be drivin’ on down the road / Oh, what a rider / Carryin’ such a heavy load…” That’s a baby driving a semi-trailer, right?

-In the Love ‘Em video, we see the band use their infamous Love Gun stairs, with Simmons on fire like a crouching tiger leaping dragon.
-Ace laser-drives a remarkably efficient solo, while Paul windmills and Peter storms forward actually beating his drums with passion.
 It’s amazing to see these guys so young, with such unbounded energy.
 To all the whiners and haters – this was why KISS became the biggest band in the world.
-No, you can’t hold that crown forever, but to achieve it for one brief moment in time is something few humans will ever comprehend.
+No, you can’t hold that crown forever, but to achieve it for one brief shining moment in time is an achievement few humans will ever comprehend.